Instructions for Applying

 The Application for UCLA Graduate Admissions is only available online.
 Applicants must ensure that their complete application dossier is received by the December 1* deadline.
 Admissions decisions are released on a rolling basis beginning in late February.
 The Department typically receives 70-80 applications each year, of which 8 applicants are offered admission.
 Entering cohorts usually total 4-6 students.

 *WE ARE NO LONGER ACCEPTING APPLICATIONS FOR THE FALL 2018 COHORT.

-A bachelor’s degree in literature, ancient or modern, is a prerequisite for admission to the Ph.D. graduate program in Comparative Literature.
-Applicants whose B.A. program lacks a literature major are required to demonstrate the equivalent knowledge and comprehension of one literature before being considered a graduate student in good standing.
-Applicants are expected to have at least a 3.5 grade-point average in upper division literature courses.
-Literary proficiency in one foreign language and at least an elementary knowledge of a second one are expected.
-For students entering with an M.A. degree, the graduate advisor may agree to waive some of the normal course requirements.
+A bachelor’s degree in literature, ancient or modern, is a prerequisite for admission to the Ph.D. in Comparative Literature program.
+Applicants whose B.A. program lacks a literature major are required to demonstrate the equivalent knowledge and comprehension of one literature..
+Applicants are expected to earn a minimum 3.4 grade-point average (GPA) in their upper division literature courses.

 UCLA Department of Comparative Literature

 Applicants must submit a research paper or other piece of writing (no more than 15 pages in length) in literature.
 Please do not submit your entire thesis.
 Please do not submit more than one paper.
 Extra papers are not considered during the faculty’s review.
 This part of the dossier is very important, and is often given more weight in admissions decisions about admissibility than anything else, since it (potentially) provides evidence of the ability to pursue original research in the field.
 Applicant files will not be considered complete if a research paper is not included.